 Running the Service

 Service efficiency is measured primarily by the speed of replies.
 The aim is to reply to enquiries within 3 working days.
-Over 95% of replies are sent within that deadline and over 99% within four working days.
+94,14% of replies are sent within that deadline and nearly 99% within four working days.

 Speed of replies